Student Standards of Conduct & Disciplinary Process

 C. Written Notification of Outcome of Investigation

-Within ten (10) business days of the completion of the investigation the respondent will be notified by the Dean or Associate Dean of Student Affairs of the outcome in writing (via ACC email).
+Within ten (10) business days of the completion of the investigation the respondent will be notified by the Dean of Student Affairs of the outcome in writing (via ACC email).
 The notice will include the findings, any resulting sanction(s), and the deadline and process for an appeal in accordance with Section D below.

 The issuance of sanctions specified in Section 4(B)(2), are subject to the following review and approval process before notification can be sent: